nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-2/index.md

 )
 ```

 In this code snippet, we're reading the Detailed Results of the final women's basketball college tournament matches.
 It's not needed to either import or start the Spark session, that's done automatically.
-Note that the "header" option being true means that the names of the columns will be derived from the first row of the CSV file.
-The "inferSchema" option tells Spark to guess the data types of the columns - otherwise they would all be read as strings. `.cache()` is used to keep the DataFrame in memory.
+Note that the `"header"` option being true means that the names of the columns will be derived from the first row of the CSV file.
+The `"inferSchema"` option tells Spark to guess the data types of the columns - otherwise they would all be read as strings. `.cache()` is used to keep the DataFrame in memory.

+If you're coming from Pandas, you may be wondering what the equivalent of `df.head()` is for PySpark - it's `df.show(5)`.
+The default for `.show()` is the top 20 rows, hence the need to specifically select 5.

 ### Combining DataFrames